Q. Is there any special preparation for my appointment?

 Q. I'm on a blood thinner can I be seen in the Pain Center?

 A. Yes.
 Your first visit will be a consult.
 Depending on the blood thinner you are on and the procedure recommended, we will contact your doctor to see if it is safe for you to discontinue your blood thinner for a week before your scheduled procedure.
 A pain center nurse will give you a reminder call one week before your appointment.
 If you are on Coumadin, we will take a blood sample the day of your procedure to make sure your blood is not too thin to safely continue with the procedure.

 Q. I'm diabetic.
 Will this effect my treatment?

 A. Not if your diabetes is under control.
 You will need to check your blood sugar the morning of the procedure.
-If it is >200, call us before you leave home.
+If it is greater than 200, call us before you leave home.
 We will check it again before we admit you.
-Steroids can cause a temporary increase in blood sugar, so we ask you monitor your blood sugars closely for a week after your procedure.
-If it does increase, you should contact your primary care physician to explain you had a steroid injection and your blood sugars are elevated.
-He will adjust your diabetic medicine if necessary.
+Steroids can cause a temporary increase in blood sugar, so we ask you to monitor your blood sugars closely for a week after your procedure.
+If it does increase, you should contact your primary care physician (PCP) to explain you had a steroid injection and your blood sugars are elevated.
+Your PCP will adjust your diabetic medicine if necessary.

 Q. Should I take my diabetic medicine on the day of my appointment?

 A. Do not take your diabetic medicine.
 Bring the medicine with you to take when you leave the clinic and after you eat.